iwandarmawan24/alba-test/README.md

 **"email": "eve.holt@reqres.in",
 "password": "bebas"**
-also there are some validation with the email and password. if you dont pass the validation yet **login** button cant be press to proceed.
+also there are some validation with the email and password. if you dont pass the validation yet **login** button cant be press to proceed to profile page to see the token there.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).